Shivam-KumarSingh/News_Summarization_llm/README.md

 1.  **Run the script:** Execute the cells in the notebook .

-2.  **Training Process:** The script will automatically:
+2.  **Training Process:** The Notebook cell will automatically:
     -   Load the `ILSUM/ILSUM-1.0` dataset.
     -   Filter and preprocess the articles and summaries.
     -   Tokenize the text using the BART tokenizer.
     -   Initialize the `Seq2SeqTrainer`.
-    -   Start the fine-tuning process for 3 epochs.
+    -   Start the fine-tuning process for 3 epochs(adjust parameters and epochs for training to get better output ).
     -   Save the trained model and tokenizer to the output directory (`./bart-news-summarizer`).

 3.  **Inference:** The last part of the script demonstrates how to load the fine-tuned model and generate a summary for a sample article.